 The Save Mart Companies

-The Save Mart Companies have launched the “Right By You” Affordability Promise, a comprehensive initiative designed to deliver relief to families in the communities they serve.
+The Save Mart Companies has launched the “Right By You” Affordability Promise.

 “When families tell us they’re choosing between groceries or gas, between meat on the table or medicine in the cabinet, we can’t shrug and say ‘that’s inflation,’” said Jim Perkins, president of California-based The Save Mart Companies.